About TDSIG

 Anyone interested in such developmental issues can share their experiences and learn from the experiences of others.
 Through such a network, our community seeks to encourage individuals and groups of teachers to undertake activities that focus on personal and professional development.

-TDSIG was formed by Adrian Underhill in 1985, and was the first distinct IATEFL SIG.
+TDSIG was formed by Adrian Underhill in 1985, and was one of the first distinct IATEFL SIGs.

 Our aims: